It was to be the year of a lifetime.

 There had been a warning.
-I’d had annual PSA tests after my father had been diagnosed with prostate cancer in his mid 60s.
-In July of 2008, after a routine medical, I received the news: a PSA of 6.36.
+I’d had annual PSA (prostate-specific antigen) tests after my father had been diagnosed with prostate cancer in his mid-60s.
+In July 2008, after a routine medical, I received the news: a PSA of 6.36.
 When a follow-up test came back at 3.88, I convinced myself that the first was an aberration.
-How could I, at 48, active, fit and in excellent health, really get prostate cancer?
+How could I—at 48, active, fit and in excellent health—really get prostate cancer?

 So in the wee hours of January 3, 2009, I departed Ottawa for Guatemala, thoughts of cancer buried deeply in my mind.
 I focused on learning Spanish and the culture and politics of Latin America.
 The next five months provided the most amazing experiences of my life: engaging with ex-guerillas in Guatemala and Nicaragua; Mayan ruins at Tikal; the Inca Trail to Macchu Pichu; the Galapagos Islands; Buenos Aires; Rio de Janeiro; and on it went.

 I returned to Ottawa in early May and arranged for my overdue PSA test.
 To my shock, it was 12.26.
 My doctor referred me to a urologist and ordered a second test.
 But I was scheduled to leave for Tel Aviv on May 15.
 After discussion with my partner, who would join me on this leg of the journey, I decided to go, arranging to get the second result by email.

 Four of us arrived in Tel Aviv on May 17 and set out to explore the enigmatic land of Israel and the West Bank.
 Now, though, the prospect of cancer was never far from my mind.